eqbal/crystal_coin/README.md

       # This function serves as an interface to add the pending
       # transactions to the blockchain by adding them to the block
       # and figuring out Proof of Work
     end

-    def add_block
-      # A function that adds the block to the chain after verification
-    end
   end
 end